POS Integration: Definition, Benefits & Integrations to Consider

 More resources to help you choose an accounting integration:

-Why you need it: Inventory management integrations paint a more complete picture of your inventory across all channels so your stock is always up-to-date.
+Why you need it: Inventory management integrations paint a more complete picture of your inventory across all channels, so your stock is always up-to-date.

-Many POS systems come with built-in inventory management features, most allowing you to create SKU numbers and barcodes as well as store important product data and monitor stock levels.
+Many POS systems come with built-in inventory management features, with most allowing you to create SKU numbers and barcodes as well as store important product data and monitor stock levels.

 An inventory management integration expands on your POS system’s native stock-tracking features—specifics vary depending on the integration and your exact needs.
 Inventory software connects to your POS to allow for a comprehensive look at your inventory across all channels, store locations, and warehouses.
-This is important to ensure you optimize stock levels to mitigate stockouts and dead stock.
+This is especially important if sales are coming from multiple channels, such as Amazon, Walmart, and your own website.

 Some features to look for in an inventory management POS integration include the ability to manage online orders, create shipping labels, track orders for curbside and in-store pickup, and set customized stock alerts.
 Advanced tools might also forecast demand using artificial intelligence.